-Your vCenter VM templates use virtual disks and those virtual disks are stored in datastores.
-You must import into OpenNebula those vcenter datastores that contains the virtual disks.
+Your vCenter VM templates use virtual disks, and those virtual disks are stored in datastores.
+You must import into OpenNebula those vcenter datastores that contain the virtual disks.

 Follow the steps to import datastores as described in the vCenter Import Datastores Section

 You will need a VM Template defined in vCenter, and then import it using the steps described in the vCenter Import Templates Section.